PatrickH39/Counterpoints-Extension/docs/kosovo-war.md

 1. Was the NATO aerial bombing on the Balkan region justified?
 Explain.
 2. Was the KLA wrong for retaliating against Serbian persecution?
 3. Do you think that the Kosovo War would have turned out better without NATO's intervention?
 Why?
-4. Why were Kosovar Albanians were persecuted even though Kosovar Albanians were run under another government?
+4. Why were Kosovar Albanians were persecuted even though Kosovar Albanians were run under a separate government?
 ## Check Your Understanding

 Below are a series of questions.
 Click on the reveal flap to see if your answer is correct.